 February 12, 2016-April 17, 2016

 Rachel Saul worked with metalsmith and sculptor, Katie Rearick, on the collaborative exhibition, “Dialogue Through Drawing.”
-As an engaged couple, they are a pair of visual thinkers and makers, working together in their home studio.
-They communicate through a variety of methods to express their thoughts, feelings, and intentions, and from early on in the relationship, they have employed conversation drawing to dialogue with one another.
+As an engaged couple, they have employed conversation drawing to dialogue with one another.

 Having been given the opportunity for a collaborative exhibition at the Pittsburgh Center for the Arts, they decided to delve further into the process.
 Through the art therapy directive of “conversation drawings” they 30 minutes to one hour per day having a conversation through drawing, for the period of one month, prior to the exhibition.
 Doing this allowed them to communicate through lines, shapes, and images on a 15ft sheet of paper.
 No words were spoken as a quiet, meditation like connection unfolded between the pair.